bmacharia/notes/README.md

-# notes
+# Notes

-This is for Raw Notes and Random thoughts about my technological journey
+This is for Raw Notes and Random thoughts about all things Digital